DFE-Digital/bat-design-history/app/posts/find-teacher-training/2024-06-18-improving-course-pages.md

 Navigating the site and finding information was easy:

-> "I'd say it was easy, very easy.
-It's all quite visible and spread out."
+> Participants were able to navigate the page, saying it was very easy, and all "quite visible".

 Navigating on mobile generally tested well:

-> "So I haven't had an issue with scrolling through or to find the information that I need navigating on a mobile."
+> Particpants were able to find the information on a mobile, saying they "haven't had an issue" with scrolling through.

 The website was good for comparing courses, and the accordions were useful:

-> "So the website's quite good for comparing them isn't it?
-Everything being put in the same place.
-The headings are very easy to follow.
-Once I've read one, I know how to read them all."
+> Participants were able to compare courses, and liked that everything was in the same place, "headings are very easy to follow", and once they read one they know how to read them all.

 ## What we changed